crystallabs/event_handler/README.md

 ### Inspecting event handlers

-To look up the current list of installed handlers for an event, use `handlers`:
+To inspect the current list of installed handlers for an event, use `handlers`:

 ```crystal
 my.handlers ClickedEvent